 In recent years I joined a group of CEOs, who happen to have a shared passion for motorcycles.
 Once or twice a year I will head out for 4 days with a few of these fellow business leaders and we spend the morning on business discussions, afternoons riding and evenings networking.
 Powerful stuff if you generally spend your days tied to a desk dealing with the million and one issues facing any leader on a daily basis.

 "Is there anyone so wise as to learn by the experience of others?"

 There are many peer groups for CEOs and business owners however there is no real reason they should be restricted to this group.
 The one typical difference for business leaders is that they have no-one to talk with inside the company about some issues.
 Other than that, many of the benefits that business owners enjoy could be beneficial to anyone who formed a group of like minded individuals.
 These are the kinds of benefits peer groups provide.

-- Get then to invite a few people they know.
+Get them to invite a few people they know.

 Determine how big the group should be ... probably not more than 12.